sftpgo/docs/docs/defender.md

 So a host is banned, for `ban_time` minutes, if the sum of the scores has exceeded the defined threshold during the last observation time minutes.

 By defining the scores, each type of event can be weighted.
-Let's see an example: if `score_invalid` is 3 and `threshold` is 8, a host will be banned after 3 login attempts with an non-existent user within the configured `observation_time`.
+For example, if `score_invalid` is 3 and `threshold` is 8, a host is banned after 3 login attempts with a non-existent user within the configured `observation_time`.

 A banned IP has no score, it makes no sense to accumulate host events in memory for an already banned IP address.